M0rica/MCdisplay/README.md

   ### Pause a video
   You can pause a video playing by typing `/display pause` and resume it ba typing `/display pause` again.
   ### Replay a video
   You can replay the last video you played by either typing in the video play command with the same filename again or by typing `/display replay`.
-The last video gets stored in RAM, so it can be played instantly again!
+The last video gets stored in memory, so it can be played instantly again!
   ### Stop a video
   You can also stop the video playing completely by using `/display stop`.
 This will stop the video and requires you to type in a video or the replay command to start again.
   ### Change resolution